viperML/neohome/content/blog/hover/index.md

 Hey! 👋

 I wrote `hover-rs`, a very cool CLI tool.
-When you enter a `hover`, the arranges some private mount namespaces.
-Every modification to files (creation, deletion or modification) is lost when you exit hover.
+When you enter a `hover`, it arranges some private mount namespaces.
+Everything you do with files (creation, deletion or modification) is lost when you exit hover.
 You can find it at [https://github.com/viperML/hover-rs](https://github.com/viperML/hover-rs).